Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Experiments

 \subsubsection{Metrics}

-The primary metrics used to evaluate the performance of our hallucination detection methods (both EPR baseline and the supervised logistic regression model) are the Area Under the Precision-Recall Curve (AUC-PR) and the Area Under the Receiver Operating Characteristic Curve (ROC-AUC).
-AUC-PR is particularly informative for imbalanced datasets.
+The primary metrics used to evaluate the performance of our hallucination detection methods are the Area Under the Precision-Recall Curve (PR-AUC) and the Area Under the Receiver Operating Characteristic Curve (ROC-AUC).
+As both metrics led to identical conclusions, we report only ROC-AUC scores for conciseness.